Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 2. Make sure SwitchBot Lock Pro and SwitchBot Hub have been added to your App.

-3. Enable the cloud service of SwitchBot Lock Pro.
+3. Enable the Third-party Service of SwitchBot Lock Pro.

 Launch SwitchBot App and login.